Math Help Centre

 Students can apply for Peer Academic Leader positions using the link below:

-Peer Academic Leader Application Form *Positions have been filled for the Fall 2020 term, but we encourage anyone interested to apply for subsequent terms.
+Peer Academic Leader Application Form *Positions have been filled for the Fall 2020-Winter 2021 academic year, but we encourage anyone interested to apply for subsequent terms.

 *Applying does not guarantee a Peer Academic Leader position.
 Successful candidates will be contacted.
 Applicants will need to use their Saint Mary’s University email to apply.